TakumaKira/MarkdownEditor/frontend/README.md

 #### Run simulators

-Run ``yarn start`` to start Expo developer tools(will be available on http://your_local_IP:19002/), then you can start web/iOS/Android by clicking "Run in/on ~~" buttons on sidebar(If you want to run this on iOS/Android, you need to setup and get simulator ready beforehand).
+Run ``API_PORT=3000 WS_PORT=3001 yarn start`` to start Expo developer tools(will be available on http://your_local_IP:19002/), then you can start web/iOS/Android by clicking "Run in/on ~~" buttons on sidebar(If you want to run this on iOS/Android, you need to setup and get simulator ready beforehand).
 You can access the app by accessing http://localhost:19006/(web) or installing and starting Expo go app(iOS/Android).

 #### Run Storybook